srgrr/CellRouter/README.txt

 This function must return None if formula was UNSAT, and a list with a leading zero followed by the values of the variables if it was SAT.
 You can take picosat_parser.py as an example.
+The satsolver should be in your PATH.
+That is, you should be able to call it by typing "satsolvername" from any directory.

+Matplotlib.
+Only if you use the --draw option.